axelcarapinha/ProxyLinks/README.md

 ```

 ## Results
-Recorded, only need to edit the video.
+Tested and recorded, I only need to edit the video.

 ## What I learned until now!
 Had fun knowing more about: